GoosefleetEO/aa-moonmining/README.md

 Name  | Description
 -- | --
-`moonplanner.basic_access` | This is access permission, users without this permission will be unable to access the plugin.
+`moonmining.basic_access` | This is access permission, users without this permission will be unable to access the plugin.
-`moonplanner.upload_moon_scan` | This permission allows users to upload moon scan data.
+`moonmining.upload_moon_scan` | This permission allows users to upload moon scan data.
-`moonplanner.extractions_access` | User can access extractions and view owned moons `moonplanner.access_all_moons` | User gets access to all moons in the database `moonplanner.add_corporation` | This permission is allows users to add their tokens to be pulled from when checking for new extraction events.
+`moonmining.extractions_access` | User can access extractions and view owned moons `moonmining.access_all_moons` | User gets access to all moons in the database `moonmining.add_corporation` | This permission is allows users to add their tokens to be pulled from when checking for new extraction events.

 ## Settings